Samm14s/industrial_robotics_project/README.md

-## Executing a Circumference in the XZ-plane with the Franka Robot in Gazebo
+## Executing a Circumference with the Franka Robot in Gazebo
 ---
 ## Code Structure
-    📁 src/ — C++ nodes and files:
+     src/ — C++ nodes and files:

         circle_motion.cpp